davidemms/OrthoFinder/README.md

 3. FastME (The appropriate version for your system, e.g. 'fastme-2.1.5-linux64', should be renamed `fastme', see instructions below.)

 Brief instructions are given below although users can refer to the installation notes provided with these packages for more detailed instructions.

-### Dependencies
-Each of the following packages provide their own detailed instructions for installation, here we give a concise guide.

 #### DIAMOND
 Available here: https://github.com/bbuchfink/diamond/releases